 1st/15th is a semi-monthly newsletter that expresses the desire for the political.
 It features bitesized looks into Dustin’s concerns about the state of things in addition to curated reading and watching recommendations.
 Subscribe below.

 The Terminal Post started after wrestling with the question, “how could one use the internet as the form itself?”
-It is a digital zine that challenges the reader to reconsider how our human consciousness has been altered by the age of internet-connectivity.
-But more importantly, it has curated music recommendations.
+This digital zine challenges readers to reconsider how our human consciousness has been altered by the age of internet-connectivity.
+It features curated music recommendations and other speculative, surrealist work.